Honeymoon Trip

 Honeymoon Trip (French: Voyage de noces) is a 1933 Austrian-French comedy film directed by Germain Fried, Joe May and Erich Schmidt.
 It stars Brigitte Helm, Albert Préjean and Jacqueline Made.
-A separate German-language film Three on a Honeymoon was also made.
+A separate German-language film Three on a Honeymoon was also made and released a week earlier (on 29 December 1932).

 The film's sets were designed by Artur Berger.